How we produce technical content at Kiwi.com.

 - Are they new to this project area?
 Do they have experience with it?

-- Why will they be reading?
+- Why are they reading?
 To accomplish a task?
 To learn about the project?

-- Will this document come in the middle of something they’re in a hurry to finish?
+- Does this document come in the middle of something they’re in a hurry to finish?
 How are they likely to be feeling when starting to read?

-The answers to these questions will give you a better idea of how to present your information.
-You’ll have a good idea of how to structure your document.
+The answers to these questions give you a better idea of how to present your information.
+Then you get a good idea of how to structure your document.